Coffee extraction: Increasing or decreasing extraction yield

-Yields depend primarily on temperature, brew time, and grind size, and brewing method.
+Yields depend primarily on temperature, brew time, grind size, and brewing method.
 Yield is inversely proportional to grind size; a smaller grain size produces more surface area and faster extraction.
 A longer brewing time results in a higher yield.
 French press coffee is often brewed from coarsely-ground grinds, with a brew time of 3–4 minutes.
 Filter coffee is associated with a smaller grain size and shorter brew time.
 Espresso is made with very finely ground coffee with a brew time of 20–30 seconds.

 Extraction rates vary between brewing methods.
 For immersion brewing methods, such as French press and vacuum brewing, extraction takes place slowly.
 Turkish coffee is brewed with extremely finely-ground coffee that is left suspended in the final beverage.
 Some brewing methods soak a column of grounds, such as pour-over, espresso, and percolation.
 In the espresso method, water can saturate the column unevenly from bottom to top, resulting in uneven extraction.

 Once the ideal yield has been reached, the grounds are removed from the water, halting extraction.
 For this reason, coffee is commonly removed from the brewing chamber of a French press after extraction has occurred.
 Percolators are notoriously prone to over-extraction, due to a design feature that causes coffee to pass through a basket of grounds multiple times.
 Coffee may be intentionally over-extracted to achieve increased strength while reducing the amount of ground coffee required.
 However, this often results in a more bitter, less full-bodied beverage.

 Water temperature can affect the degree to which desirable solubles are extracted.
 A commonly recommended brewing temperature for traditional coffee beverages is 91–94 C, which facilitates full extraction of desired compounds.
-To achieve this temperature, water is often briefly let to come off the boil before brewing.
+To achieve this temperature, water is often briefly left to come off the boil before brewing.
 Heat loss during brewing may also occur – in the manual pour-over method, the mixture of coffee grounds and water, or slurry, is notoriously prone to heat loss, and high temperatures can be difficult to maintain.
 The impact of transient temperature – the temperature of the final coffee beverage after brewed is finished – does not matter as much as brewing temperature; briefly heating coffee does not destroy its taste.